ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 When verifying Section "A":

-  * the salt must not be expired (or the peer file is expired)
+  * The salt must not be expired (or the peer file is expired)
-  * the salt must be signed by the domain whose certificate is found using "Certificates Get" for the domain and the salt signing key must still be valid.
+  * The salt must be signed by the domain whose certificate is found using "Certificates Get" for the domain and the salt signing key must still be valid.
-  * the Section "A" bundle must be signed by a public key whose public key value is included in the signature of the bundle
+  * The Section "A" bundle must be signed by a public key whose public key value is included in the signature of the bundle

 When verifying Section "B" / Section "C":

-  * the domain used in the peer URI must match the domain used in the signature of the signed salt
+  * The domain used in the peer URI must match the domain used in the signature of the signed salt
-  * the "contact ID" part of the peer URI must match the following calculation: hex(hash("contact:" + `<public-peer-section-A-JSON-object>`)), where the hash algorithm used is "SHA256" for the default "https://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5" namespace.
+  * The "contact ID" part of the peer URI must match the following calculation: hex(hash("contact:" + `<public-peer-section-A-JSON-object>`)), where the hash algorithm used is "SHA256" for the default "https://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5" namespace.
-  * the signature must be signed by the public key contained in Section "A"
+  * The signature must be signed by the public key contained in Section "A"
-  * the reference peer URI in the signature must be the same URI as defined within the section
+  * The reference peer URI in the signature must be the same URI as defined within the section

 The identities contained within section "C" can be verified using the standard verification methods used to validate identities (see the "Identity Validation" section).